 19.0 Records Retention and Access to Information

 BCCKOP shall receive, review, record, hold, file and maintain all relevant notices, correspondence, reports, instruments, writings, agreements, documents, drawings, claims, assertions, demands, records, books, personnel files, invoices, and other communications received or generated by BCCKOP relating to and with respect to the Operating Services for the Facility (the "Records").
 BCCKOP shall retain all such Records for a period of not less than five (5) years prior to termination of this Agreement, and not less than three (3) years after termination of the Agreement.
-Prior to destruction of any such foregoing Records, BCCKOP shall notify CLIENT in writing and obtain consent of CLIENT to do so if destruction of records is to occur less than five (5) years from term.
+Prior to destruction of any such foregoing Records, BCCKOP shall notify CLIENT in writing and obtain consent of CLIENT to do so.

 CLIENT or its duly authorized representative shall have access during normal business hours during the term of this Agreement and for three (3) years thereafter, to all of the Records held by BCCKOP as described above for the purpose of making copies, maintaining files, review of operations, inspecting and verifying charges, accuracy of Operations Accounts, or for any other business purpose.